 Your home will also lose value as termites consume its wood, and it may be difficult to sell your home if you choose to put it on the market.
 A home inspector may note the termite damage and reduce the value of your home.

 If you notice any signs of termites, it’s best to act right away.
 Termites will continue to consume wood throughout your home, and a single colony can split and spread to other areas of your home, which will double the problem at hand.

 What are some signs of a termite infestation?

 If you notice mud tunnels, dropped termite wings, or termite droppings (which look like wood pellets), then you have termites.
 You may also notice that your floors are sagging, or wood members throughout your home make a hollow noise.
 You may also notice signs of termites in trees, lumber, firewood, and other wood around your property.
 Keep an eye out for mud tunnels and blowholes, and tunnels underneath bark.
 You may even be able to see termites in action if you split the wood.

 It’s Time to Call Hi-Tech Termite Control

 For premier termite control services, count on the crew here at Hi-Tech.
-We’re termite control experts.
+We’re termite control experts, and we proudly serve our neighbors throughout Los Angeles and much of SoCal.
 We perform termite inspections, which reveal the severity of the problem and the source of your infestation.
 We also provide extermination services, including chemical treatments, microwave termite treatments (an accurate, alternative termite treatment technique), and, as a last resort, home tenting fumigation for termites.
 If you’re ready to get started, reach out to us today!